The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Conventional ovens, however, are stationary appliances.
 They require installation and are typically built into the kitchen’s cabinetry.
 This makes them less portable but better suited for permanent setups where their larger capacity and additional features can be fully utilized.

 Conventional ovens also offer advanced technology, particularly in high-end models.
 These may include smart technology, automatic cooking presets, and connectivity features.
-Such advancements can make cooking more efficient and enjoyable, but they often come at a higher price point.
+Such advancements can make cooking more efficient and enjoyable but often have a higher price.

 Additional Features